Sir Henry Carew, 7th Baronet

-Sir Henry Carew, 7th Baronet (1779–1830) of Haccombe in Devon, was a member of the landed gentry of Devonshire.
+Sir Henry Carew, 7th Baronet (1779–1830) of Haccombe in Devon, was a member of the landed gentry of Devon.

 Origins

 He was the eldest son and heir of Sir Thomas Carew, 6th Baronet (c.
 1755–1805) of Haccombe, by his wife Jane Smallwood, a daughter of Rev. James Smallwood.
+According to the Parish Register his parents married in Kirkoswald, Cumberland "1777, June 19th.
+S’r Thomas Carew of Haccomb in the county of Devon & Diocese of Exeter Bart. and Jane Smalwood of this parish."